Sessions are $220.00 and each session is 60 minutes in duration.

 Should you want to work with your insurance company to have them reimburse you, I am happy to provide you with a detailed receipt.

 Payment is due at the time of your session.
-I accept cash, check, and all major credit cards as forms of payment.
+I accept cash, check, Health Savings Account (HSA) cards and all major credit cards as forms of payment.

 Good Faith Estimate